The Essential Guide To Losing Weight Without Counting Calories In 2022

 If the thought of having to weigh yourself everyday stresses you out, that’s ok.

 Your scale weight is just a form of data you are collecting.
 It has nothing to do with who you are as a person and should not dictate your mood.

-The point of the daily weigh ins is to look at the big picture of the trend of your weight.
+The point of your daily weigh ins is to look at the big picture of how your weight is moving.

 - You had a lot of salt the day before.